What to Wear In Sedona: A Complete Packing Guide

 Charging Cords

 Oh, and don’t forget to pack those charging cords for your gadgets!
 It’s a habit of mine to somehow always leave them behind.
-Take a cue from my adventures and make sure you don’t make the same forgetful slip.
+Keep them all together with my favorite tech bag organizer.

 Special Considerations for the Seasons